Relative cycles with moduli and regulator maps: Regulator maps to relative de Rham cohomology

 \subsection{The construction of the regulator map}

 Let $\Xb$ be a smooth variety over a field $k$ and let $D\subset \Xb$ be an effective Cartier divisor on $\Xb$ such that the reduced part $\Dred$ is simple normal crossing.
 Let $X=\Xb-D$ be the open complement.

-Let $\WX 1(\log D)$ be the Zariski sheaf on $\Xb$ of absolute K\"ahler differentials on $X$ with logarithmic poles along $\Dred$ (see Definition \ref{defi-log-diff}).
-We write $\WX i(\log D)$ for its $i$-th external power and set
+For $i\geq 1$, write